evanlissoos/OISC/README.md

 Please take OISC responsibly.

-Please save me, this is not a joke.
-I am actually dying inside.

 ## Current to-do list:
+* Memory mapped IO :check:
-* Support for labels in the assembler (and maybe offsets)
+* Support for labels in the assembler :check: (and maybe offsets)
-* Support for more complex instructions
+* Support for more complex instructions (in progress)